MysteryPancake/Rule-Book/README.md

 * `Must` must be used instead of `should`.
 * `Inline quotes` must be used where they look nice.
 * Lists in rules must have a `,` before the `and`.
-* Full stops must be used at the end of rules.
+* `.` must be used at the end of rules.
 * `Especially` must be avoided.
+* Characters must be referred to literally.

 ## Lua
 * All variables must be declared as `local`.